 Control weeds and volunteers.

-Cruciferous weeds, such as wild mustard and shepherd's-purse, can serve as hosts for clubroot in non-canola years.
+Brassica and other weeds, such as wild mustard and shepherd's-purse, can serve as hosts for clubroot in non-canola years.

 Use soil conservation practices to reduce spread of resting spores.